Where can I get a loan with bad credit?

-There are alternative ways for obtaining finance that can be quite useful to people who have bad credit.
+There are alternative ways of obtaining finance that can be quite useful to people with bad credit.

 Credit Union Loans

 Credit unions are traditionally more flexible than commercial banks when it comes to extending loans to people with bad credit.
 You can expect a greater amount of personal understanding.
 The loan officer will take into account your personal circumstances as well as your credit history.
 You will have the opportunity to secure a favourable deal given your situation.

 Peer-to-peer lending has been around for quite some time in New Zealand.
 Peer-to-peer or P2P loans are available from many individual lenders.
 These are private persons who are willing and able to provide cash to others for earning a profit.
 They are a lot more flexible than banks or other more traditional lenders.
 They do not run lengthy assessment procedures.
 You just have to ensure that you will be able to repay the loan.

 If you plan to borrow money from a person, you may consider a family member or a friend rather than a person offering P2P loans who you do not know.
 You will have a very good chance of getting the cash that you need.
 You just have to ensure that the lender will feel at ease about giving cash to you.
 You should draw a standard loan agreement and sign it together with the lender.
 It is better if the loan amount is transferred from the lender's account to yours compared to getting cash.

 In case your family and friends cannot afford to lend you the money which you need, they can help you out as co-signers.
-A co-signer with a clean credit record and a steady employment income will give you very high chances of securing a loan from a bank.
+A co-signer with a clean credit record and a steady employment income will give you a very high chance of securing a loan from a bank.
 You and your co-signer will have joint responsibility for repaying the loan so the risk for the lender will be lower.